tecnalia-advancedmanufacturing-robotics/phoxi_camera/README.md

 /phoxi_camera/texture
 ```
 ### Test PhoXi ROS interface
-We perform rostests for test node interfaces.
-This test ty to connect to
+We perform rostests for test ROS node interfaces.
+This test will try to connect
-scanner and check if exist topics, services and some base parameters.
+and check if there are topics, services, and some basic parameters.

-In config file **tests/config.py** set camera ID.
-You can set real scanner or file camera.
+In config file **tests/interfaces/config.py** set camera ID.
+You can set up real scanner or file camera.
 For more information read **tests/README.md**

 Launch test for phoxi_camera node interfaces: